awirbel/debadvect/README.md

 # debadvect
-FEM model for englacial debris transport
+this repository contains a development version of my FEM model for englacial debris transport